zumasys/docs/site/jbase/jshell/README.md

 ## Using jsh

 To use this tutorial, the user should be logged in and positioned at the shell prompt.
-If the user account has not been configured to run jShell by default, execute it now like this:
+If the user account has not been configured to run jshell by default, execute it now like this:

 ## UNIX/Linux